✓ Updated May 2026

 Naples Metro Line 1 (Linea 1)

-This is the backbone of Naples' public transport, connecting key areas from the port (Municipio) to the Vomero hills (Dante, Vanvitelli).
-It's clean, efficient, and a lifesaver for avoiding traffic, especially for reaching attractions like the National Archaeological Museum.
+This is the backbone of Naples' public transport, connecting key areas from the historic center to the waterfront and airport.
+It's efficient, clean, and surprisingly modern, making it ideal for reaching major sights like the National Archaeological Museum and Piazza del Plebiscito.

-These cable railways are essential for navigating Naples' steep hills, particularly to reach the upscale Vomero district and its panoramic views.
-They offer a quick and scenic ascent from lower parts of the city.
+These steep cable railways are essential for navigating Naples' hilly terrain, connecting the lower city to the Vomero district and its panoramic viewpoints.
+They offer quick ascents and are a charming way to experience the city's verticality.

 Taxis

 Taxis are readily available, especially at major transport hubs and tourist areas.
-They are convenient for direct travel, late-night journeys, or when carrying luggage, but can be pricier.
+They are convenient for direct travel, late-night journeys, or when carrying luggage, but can be more expensive than public transport.

 Ferries and Hydrofoils (Aliscafi)